ankeris/Internship-log/05 Week-five.md

 ## Front-end Developement

 ### Monday
-* Learning react
+* Learning react in experimental project so I could implement it in my main one later

 ### Tuesday
 * Still learning react
 * Advice received from other front-end developer to use "MobX" with React
-* Short discussion about how my project is going with developer
+* Short discussion about my project with other developer

 ### Wednesday
 * Trying out MobX + React in Dameblanche framework